NahyeonAn/pyAPEP/docs/source/Examples.rst

    import pyAPEP.simsep as simsep

 **Here, define pure isotherm function for carbon dioxide, nitrogen and methane using pressure-uptake data samples (Opt.
 1).**

-If you want to define isotherm function with isotherm parameters already have, then refer to :ref:`here <isothrm_definition>`

 .. code-block:: python